-Before linking with Neo-Nazism, skinhead culture started among young English and Jamaican working-class communities in 1960s London.
+Before linking with neo-Nazism, skinhead culture started out as an alliance between young English and Jamaican working-class communities in 1960s London.

 They just weren’t having it anymore.
-Sick of the hippie movement’s empty promises and the austerity that pervaded British government at the time, skinheads emerged in 1960s London and rallied around one thing: to wear their working-class status as a point of pride.
+Sick of the hippie movement’s empty promises and the austerity that pervaded the British government, skinheads emerged in 1960s London and rallied around one thing: to wear their working-class status as a point of pride.

-It was only a matter of time before radical right-wing politics buried that mission in favor of open racism and ultimately Neo-Nazism, however.
-In The Story of Skinhead, Don Letts — one of the original London skinheads — traces this story, and offers a sobering, uneasy tale of how easily racism can creep into working class politics.
+But it was only a matter of time before radical right-wing politics buried that mission in favor of neo-Nazism.
+In The Story of Skinhead, Don Letts — one of the original London skinheads — explores this transformation, and offers a sobering story of how easily racism can creep into working-class politics.

-The first wave of skinheads stood for one thing: embracing their blue collar status.
-Many self-identifying skinheads at the time either grew up poor in government housing projects or “uncool” in suburban row houses and felt isolated from the hippie movement, whose members they believed embodied a middle-class worldview — and one that didn’t address their unique concerns.
+Many self-identifying skinheads at the time either grew up poor in government housing projects or “uncool” in suburban row houses.
+They felt isolated from the hippie movement, which they felt embodied a middle-class worldview — and didn’t address their unique concerns.

 Changing immigration patterns also shaped the burgeoning culture.
-Around the time, Jamaican immigrants began to enter the U.K., and many of them lived side-by-side with working-class English.
+Around that time, Jamaican immigrants began to enter the U.K., and many of them lived side-by-side with working-class white people.

 By 1970, the first generation of skinheads had begun to frighten their peers.
 Popular media exacerbated this fear, with Richard Allen’s 1970 cult classic novel Skinhead — about a racist London skinhead obsessed with clothes, beer, soccer, and violence — serving as a prime example.

-The second wave of skinheads didn’t take umbrage at this portrayal; instead, they began to reflect and project it — particularly the racism.
-Indeed, Skinhead became the de facto bible for skinheads outside London, where football fan clubs were quick to take the subculture — and its constitutive aesthetics — up.
+But the second wave of skinheads didn’t take umbrage at this portrayal.
+Instead, they embraced it, especially the racist aspects.
+Indeed, Skinhead became the de facto bible for skinheads outside London, where football fan clubs were quick to take up the subculture — and its aesthetics.

-It didn’t take long for political groups to attempt to use the growing subculture for their own gain.
-The far-right National Front Party saw in the skinheads a group of working-class males whose economic hardships may have made them particularly sympathetic to the party’s ethno-nationalist politics.
+It didn’t take long for political groups to use the growing subculture for their own gain.
+The far-right National Front Party saw in the skinheads a group of working-class males whose economic hardships may have made them sympathetic to the party’s ethno-nationalist politics.

 “[Our goal was to] make the various different groups hate each other to such a degree that they couldn’t live together,” Pearce added, “and when they couldn’t live together you end up with that ghettoized, radicalized society from which we hoped to rise like the proverbial phoenix from the ashes.”

-National Front would sell propagandistic magazines at soccer matches, where they knew they would reach a massive audience.
-It was an economical move: even if only one in ten attendees bought a magazine, that’s still 600 to 700 potential recruits.
+The National Front Party would sell propagandistic magazines at football games, where they knew they would reach a massive audience.
+It was an economical move on their part: Even if only one in 10 attendees bought a magazine, that would still be 600 to 700 potential recruits.

-In its efforts to recruit more party members, the party also took advantage of rural conditions in which many skinheads found themselves.
-One former skinhead featured in the The Story of Skinhead recalled that the National Front opened up the sole nightclub within dozens of miles of one rural community — and only allowed members to come inside.
-Those who wanted to dance had to listen to propaganda.
+In its efforts to recruit more party members, the party also took advantage of the fact that many skinheads lived in rural areas.
+One former skinhead recalled that the National Front opened up the sole nightclub within dozens of miles of one rural community — and only allowed members inside.
+Anyone who wanted to dance had to listen to propaganda.

-Over time, right-wing efforts to co-opt skinhead culture began to rot the latter from within.
-For example, Sham 69, one of the most successful punk bands in the 1970s and one with an unusually large skinhead following, stopped performing altogether after National Front-supporting white power skinheads rioted at a 1979 concert.
+Over time, the National Front Party’s efforts to co-opt skinhead culture began to rot the latter from within.
+For example, Sham 69, one of the most successful punk bands in the 1970s (and one with an unusually large skinhead following), stopped performing altogether after National Front-supporting skinheads started a riot at a 1979 concert.

-Barry “Bmore” George, a skinhead forced out due to racially-charged politics’ entry into and commandeering of the subculture, put it this way:
+Barry “Bmore” George, a former skinhead who was forced out due to the quickly changing meaning of the movement, put it this way:

 “I got asked a lot by people, about like well, you seem to know a bit about skinheads, I thought they were all racists… Depends on where you start reading your story.
 If you go right back and start your story right back at the beginning, and get yourself a good foundation of your knowledge of skinhead culture and where it was born from…You know what it was about.
 You can see where it was distorted.
 It did start off as one thing; now it’s branched to mean untold things.”

-The end of the 1970s also saw the last flare of multicultural acceptance with 2 Tone music, which blended the 1960s-style ska with punk rock.
-And as that genre petered out, Oi! music began to pick up speed, combining the working-class skinhead ethos with punk rock energy.
+The late 1970s also saw the last flare of multicultural acceptance among skinheads with 2 Tone music, which blended 1960s-style ska with punk rock.
+As that genre petered out, Oi! music picked up speed.
+Oi! was known for combining the working-class skinhead ethos with punk rock energy.

 Right-wing nationalists co-opted this genre from nearly the very beginning.
-Strength Thru Oi!, a famous compilation album of Oi! music, was — supposedly mistakenly — named after a Nazi slogan, and featured a neo-Nazi on the cover who would be convicted of attacking black youths at a train station that same year.
+Strength Thru Oi!, a famous compilation album of Oi! music, was (supposedly mistakenly) modeled after a Nazi slogan.
+The album also featured an infamous neo-Nazi on the cover — who would be convicted of attacking Black youths at a train station that same year.

 Music and violence became enmeshed, perhaps most saliently seen in the 1981 Southall riot.
-On the day it transpired, two busloads of skinheads headed to a concert located in Southall, a London suburb which at the time was home to a large Indian and Pakistani population.
+On the day it transpired, two busloads of skinheads headed to a concert located in Southall, a London suburb that was home to a large Indian and Pakistani population at the time.

-Those skinheads found an Asian woman on the way to the concert and kicked her head in, smashing windows and vandalizing businesses as they proceeded.
-One 80-year-old retiree told The New York Times that the skinheads were, “running up and down asking where the Indians lived.
-It was not nice at all.”
+Those skinheads found an Asian woman on the way to the concert and kicked her head in, smashing windows and vandalizing businesses as they went.
+One 80-year-old retiree told The New York Times that the skinheads were “running up and down asking where the Indians lived.”

 Outraged, Indians and Pakistanis followed the skinheads to the pub where the concert took place.
-An all-out, racially-charged brawl took place soon after.
+An all-out brawl took place soon after.

 “The skinheads were wearing National Front gear, swastikas everywhere, and National Front written on their jackets,” a spokesman for the Southall Youth Association told The New York Times.
 “They sheltered behind the police barricades and threw stones at the crowd.
 Instead of arresting them, the police just pushed them back.
 It’s not surprising people started to retaliate.”

-The Southall incident solidified skinheads’ perception as an openly racist and violent subculture, and the subsequent generations of the subculture — particularly those in U.S. prisons — have worked to ensure that the associations stick.
+Ever since then, skinhead gangs have been responsible for horrific violence across America, much like the infamous Southall riot in London.
+And the subsequent generations of the subculture — particularly those in U.S. prisons — have worked to ensure that the associations stick.
 As for the working-class ethos that propelled the subculture in the first place?